Apply for a Conference

 The following is how evaluators will score each application.
 It does look like a high school exam, for which we apologize.

 Degree to which applicant’s conference goals align with VFN goals of strengthening the local food system through farmer-chef or farmer-food producer connections.
 Total Points: 25

 Does the applicant have a unique perspective on this conference?
 (Someone can apply for support to attend a conference they have attended before, but not if they don’t plan to bring / take something new from it this time around) Total Points: 10

 Will this conference inform applicant’s ongoing work in the food system?
-Total Points: 10
+Applicants must be currently employed in food system work Total Points: 10

-Expected impact of information sharing on return.
+Expected impact of information sharing on return (see above for details on what this entails).
 Examples of questions to ask when evaluating impact include: